iamamitkumarsaini/melodic-bead-3842_Backend-Deployment/README.md

 # Backend Side of Gadgetbest.com
-This Website is similar to any E-commerce Website.
-This is the backend code for an E-commerce Website which I build with a team of 4.
+### This is a replica of Gearbest
+Gadgetbest is an online E-commerce website that specializes in consumer electronics and gadgets, offering a wide range of products.